neurolibre/docs.neurolibre.org/source/SUBMISSION_STRUCTURE.rst

 .. topic:: Best practices when using Dockerfiles

-  While Neurolibre can build a Dockerfile environment, we don't recommend it as this can be a source of lot of erros during build.
+  While Neurolibre can build a Dockerfile environment, we don't recommend it as this can be a source of lot of errors during build.
   If you don't have choice, please make sure to follow these specific instructions:

   1. We recommend that you use our base image to help you build your Dockerfile for Neurolibre: